star-39/moe-sticker-bot/README.md

   * Skip error on TGS to GIF due to lottie issues.

 1.0 (20220513)
-  * First stable release in go version.(Python one never got stablized btw)
+  * First stable release in go version.
   * Added support for downloading TGS and convert to GIF.
   * Backing database for @moe_sticker_bot has gone complete sanitization.